The Stellar decomposition: A compact representation for simplicial complexes and beyond: Concluding remarks

 \section{Concluding remarks}

 We have introduced the Stellar decomposition as a model for topological data structures over \emph{Canonical-Polytope (CP)} complexes, a class of complexes that includes simplicial complexes and certain classes of cell complexes, like quadrilateral and hexahedral meshes.
-Stellar decompositions cluster the vertices of a complex into \emph{regions} that contain sufficient information to reconstruct the \emph{star} of its vertices.
-The model is agnostic about the domain of the complex (e.g.\ manifold, pure, non-manifold) and we have demonstrated the scalability of this model to large mixed-dimensional datasets in high dimension.
+Stellar decompositions cluster the vertices of a complex into \emph{regions} that contain sufficient information to locally reconstruct the \emph{star} of their vertices.
+The model is agnostic about the domain of the complex (e.g., manifold, pure, non-manifold) and we have demonstrated the scalability of this model to large mixed-dimensional datasets in high dimension.

 \NOTA{ \outlineComment{Key contribution -- exploit spatial locality through reindexing and SRE compression of lists} } We introduced the Stellar tree as a concrete realization of the Stellar decomposition model over spatially embedded CP complexes.
-In a Stellar tree, the embedding space of the complex is decomposed using a nested spatial index \h\ whose structure is defined by a single tuning parameter, the \emph{bucketing threshold} \kv, which limits the maximum number of vertices indexed by a leaf block of \h.
+Stellar trees couple a spatial index \h\ decomposing the complex's embedding space with a simple tuning parameter that limits the number of vertices indexed by a leaf block.

 Stellar trees effectively exploit the spatial coherence of a CP complex \sC\ by using the clustering structure of \h\ to reorder the arrays of top cells of \sC\ and to compress the resulting ranges of sequential indexes within the lists of vertices and top cells in the leaf blocks of \h.
-We have demonstrated over a wide range of datasets that this process produces \datasetName{compressed} Stellar trees that are typically only 10\% larger than the original indexed base mesh for \sC.
-The source code for our reference implementation is available at \cite{Fellegara_StellarTree_Github}.
+We have demonstrated over a wide range of datasets that this process typically produces \datasetName{compressed} Stellar trees that are only 1-10\% larger than the original indexed base mesh for \sC\ while still retaining sufficient information to efficiently reconstruct all topological connectivity relations.
+The source code for our Stellar tree implementation will be released in the public domain.